Skip to main content

 • Employee satisfaction scores (for internal events)

 Write these down before you spend a dollar.
-They'll guide every decision that follows and give you a clear framework for measuring whether the event delivered.
+They will guide every decision that follows and give you a clear framework for measuring whether the event delivered.

 Step 2: Set Your Budget

-Budget is the single biggest constraint on your event, and it's where most corporate planners underestimate costs.
+Budget is the single biggest constraint on your event, and it is where most corporate planners underestimate costs.

 Key Budget Categories